 - The "ground rules" for the examination should be established.
 The student should prepare a 15 minute presentation.
 The committee members should plan to let the student give the presentation uninterrupted except for questions of clarification.

 The student will then be invited to return to the room.
 The chair should explain the ground rules to the student and ask the student to begin the presentation.
 The student may prepare a 1-2 page handout for members of the committee if a complex diagram is needed for the oral presentation.
 With the exception of this handout, the student will be expected to use the whiteboard if needed.
 If questioning is slow in getting started, the committee chair should lead off by asking a question.
 The chair should then turn over the questioning to one of the other examiners.
-In a rotating fashion the other examiners should question the student.
+In a rotating fashion, the other examiners should question the student.

 Exam questions should be designed to probe the student's depth of knowledge on the subject of the proposal, both theoretical and technical.
 In addition, exam questions should determine the student's general knowledge, especially as it relates to lecture and seminar courses taken and independent study and rotations completed.
 Special emphasis should be placed on questions designed to elicit the ability of a student to describe how an experiment was or will be done and to interpret it appropriately.
-When the chair feels that the student has been examined sufficiently, he/she will ask the student to leave the room while the committee discusses the performance.
+When the Uniform Examiner feels that the student has been examined sufficiently, they will ask the student to leave the room while the committee discusses the performance.

 Each student's performance should be evaluated in four areas: 1) quality of the written proposal, 2) quality of the oral presentation, 3) defense of the proposal, and 4) general knowledge of computational biology, their Approach, and their Biological Specialty.
 Each faculty examiner will be asked to fill out a form providing a numerical assessment of the performance in the four areas on a 1 to 9 scale according to the NIH scale (1 = superlative to 9 = unacceptable).